integrations/terraform-provider-github/website/docs/d/repository.html.markdown

 * `node_id` - GraphQL global node id for use with v4 API

 * `repo_id` - GitHub ID for the repository

+* `branches` - The list of this repository's branches.
+Each element of `branches` has the following attributes:
+ * `name` - Name of the branch.
+ * `protected` - Whether the branch is protected.